neetesh000/Appium_Grid/README.md

 ## Setup
 - Install java and set java path in system variable.
+- Install Maven and set its path in system variable.
 - Set ADT bundle path in system variable.
 - Install Nodejs and set path in system variable.
+- Open the project in eclipse and configure the project to maven project

 ## Setting Appium server
 - Open command propmt/Terminal.